Actions completed in the recent past (but not in the finished period of time, this is a bit tricky!):

 What did you just say?

-That’s because the speaker is not interested in the action (he said or he didn’t say), but they want to know what he said rather then it was said or not said at all.
+That’s because the speaker is not interested in the action (he said, or he didn’t say).
+They want to know what he said.
 Please, refer to the lesson “When we don’t use Present Perfect.”

 Did you already tell him about it?

-I can also say that in modern English the complexity of Present Perfect is simplified to the simplicity of Past Simple, what I want say is that many times you can just substitute Present Perfect with Past Simple or use both when it comes to recentness of action:
+I can also say that in modern English, the complexity of Present Perfect is simplified to the simplicity of Past Simple.
+What I want to say is that many times you can just substitute Present Perfect with Past Simple or use both when it comes to recentness of action:

 No, thank you, I just had my lunch.